SHIKOKU, JAPAN

 Day 3

 Today we make our way by ferry to Naoshima Island, which has gained international acclaim for its remarkable fusion of contemporary art, stunning architecture, and serene coastal landscapes.
 Particular notable destinations include Chichu Art Museum, a masterpiece designed by renowned architect Tadao Ando and Benesse House Museum that features contemporary artworks displayed in various indoor and outdoor spaces.
-Here you can admire works by acclaimed artists such as Jean-Michel Basquiat, Yayoi Kusama, and David Hockney.
-We return to Takamatsu in the evening for a group dinner.
+Here you can admire works by acclaimed artists, such as Jean-Michel Basquiat, Yayoi Kusama, and David Hockney.
+We return to Takamatsu in the evening for a group dinner featuring dishes of regional flavours.

 Day 4